Amandeep2230/ig_clone-React/README.md

-Welcome to the IG Clone developed using NextJS, Tailwind CSS and Firebase.
+Welcome to the Instagram Clone developed using NextJS, Tailwind CSS and Firebase.

 Walkthrough: